jp-flex/calculator-api/README.md

 # Calculator API
 This repository contains the source code for the Calculator API, built with NestJS.
 The API provides various arithmetic and non-arithmetic operations, user authentication, and record management functionalities.

+## API Documentation
+After running the server.
+There is an api swagger doc at http://localhost:3001/api-docs

 ## Features
 - User signup and login with authentication
 - Arithmetic operations (addition, subtraction, multiplication, division)